 - Kissing her.

-Physical touch is one of my primary love languages and during labor and delivery, I actually couldn’t handle anyone massaging me.
+Physical touch is one of my primary love languages.
+However, I couldn’t handle anyone massaging me during labor and delivery.
 It was too much stimulation as I experienced the contractions.
-But what I really did enjoy was when someone had their hand on my shoulder, when my husband hugged me, and when he stroked my hair between pushes.
+But I did enjoy when someone had their hand on my shoulder, when my husband hugged me, and when he stroked my hair between pushes.
 This reminded me that we were there together and that even though I was the one that was laboring, I felt like my husband, my doula, and my midwives were in it with me.
-That we were a team.
-That feeling and memory is something that will stay with me forever.
+And that we were a team.
+That feeling and memory are something that will stay with me forever.

 What’s your favorite way to receive love?
 Did that change during labor and delivery?